AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 ### Workflow
 ![Design diagram](./linkedTaxonomy.jpg)

-* based on the taxon name, look for the taxon key in GBIF
+The application expects as an input the taxon name (genus + epithet).
+Based on those two parameters, a number of steps gather the information:

-* search for all type specimen that belong to the same taxon
+### Step 1: search for the type specimen in GBIF

-* look for that taxon on Plazi and find the treatments
+Using the genus and epithet, the application looks for the taxon key using the GBIF API (GBIF taxonomic backbone).
+Based on the taxon key, all type specimen with that key are retreived.
+Since the first version of this application is focussing on the botanical use-case, only 'Holotype', 'Isotype', 'Paratype', 'Syntype', 'Lectotype', 'Isolectotype', 'Neotype', 'Isoneotype', 'Epitype' and 'Type' are considered as type status.

+### Step 2: get information from the treatments

 * parse the type information in the treatment + year/date of treatment
 * apply rules of nomenclature
 TO DO: describe time evolution.
 This should be taken in consideration, since names are given at different times.